 In Reason, everything is an entity.
 A page is an entity.
 A news story is an entity.
 An image is an entity.
 A video is an entity.
 A form is an entity.
 Basically, any type of content is an entity.
 (You can also think of an entity as an “entry”, a “database row”, or a “record”.)

 Change the entity, and the changes update everywhere where the entity displays.
 Let’s say you placed the same image on 10 pages.
 But then you realize the image wasn't properly cropped and you need to swap it out.
 Do you have to go back, upload a new image, and re-associate the image with all 10 pages?
 Nope, nope, nope!
 All you need to do is edit the image entity that has the error, swapping out the old image for the new.
-The new image will now show up in every place where the old image was.
-In other words, the entity remains the same, but content of that entity (the image) is different.
+The updated image will now show up in every place where the original image was.
+In other words, the entity remains the same, but content of that entity is different.